 It was easier for him to control or scare me to succumb to his ways.

 At this point, I gave up hope and enabled them to conform me.
 I hid away the true me and locked myself back in the closet even after graduating High School.
-I dated guys to prove to my parents that I was straight or normal but all those guys I've dates were no gentlemen!
+I dated straight guys to prove to my parents that I was heterosexual or normal but all the straight guys that I have dated were no gentlemen!
 I would look at how they would treat me as a female and I would tell myself, if I were a man, I would not be this narcissistic, egotistical, sexist type of guy just because I have a male privilege.
 In my opinion, just because a guy is born with a penis, it doesn’t make him a man.
 The genital parts don't make you a man!
 Manhood is about your character and not about what parts you have.
 And the way I perceive these types of guys, they were considered little boys to me instead of a grown man because they didn't act like a gentleman.
 I went through dysfunctional domestic violent relationships with some of these straight dudes that I have dated because I would behave too masculine for them at times and they wanted to control me with their male ego, toxic masculinity, and assert their dominant male privilege.
 It also goes to show that I dislike being a female and somehow throughout my early to late twenties dating straight dudes, I realized that I seem to attract abusive guys which strongly reflects the same dysfunctional relationship that I have had with my own father.

 In reality, it was a reflection of the things that I did not want in my life but I wasn’t seeing clearly yet and hadn't learned how to say, "No!"